PyPSA/PyPSA/doc/optimal_power_flow.rst

 Fixing variables
 ----------------

-This feature is only valid if pyomo is disabled during the lopf (i.e. ``pyomo=False``).
+This feature is only valid if pyomo is disabled in the lopf function (i.e. ``pyomo=False``).
 It is possible to fix all variables to specific values.
-Create a dataframe or a column with the same name as the variable but with suffix '_set'.
-For all not NaN values additional constraints will be build to fix the variables.
+Create a pandas DataFrame or a column with the same name as the variable but with suffix '_set'.
+For all not ``NaN`` values additional constraints will be build to fix the variables.

 For example let's say, we want to fix the output of a single generator 'gas1' to 200 MW for all snapshots.
 Then we can add a dataframe ``p_set`` to network.generators_t with the according value and index.